Friday, May 27, 2016

 Lord Fermoy died in 1955, A year earlier, Frances married Lord Althorp, who took over the lease of Park House, which he retained until 1975.

-Lord and Lady Althorp's marriage was over by 1966, when Frances fell in love with Peter Shand Kydd.
+Lord and Lady Althorp's marriage was over by 1966 when Frances fell in love with Peter Shand Kydd.
 They separated a year later.
 Frances took Diana and her younger brother, Charles, to London.
-At weekends, the children would return to Park House to be with their father.
+The children would return to Park House at weekends to be with their father.
 Lord Althorp decided to seek custody of his children (his two older daughters were at boarding school.)
 He was supported by Frances' mother, Ruth, Lady Fermoy.

 The two younger children moved back to Park House, and Diana was enrolled in a local school in King's Lynn.

-At the age of 9, the Hon.
-Diana Spencer was sent to Riddlesworth Hall, a boarding school, 90 minutes from Sandringham.
-She transferred to West Heath, another boarding school.
+Diana was 9 years old when she was sent to Riddlesworth Hall, a boarding school, 90 minutes from Sandringham.
+She transferred to West Heath, another boarding school in 1974, when she was 13.

 Diana was nearly 14 when her father succeeded and moved to Althorp.
-She said years later that it was a "terrible wrench" to leave Norfolk, "because that's where everybody who I'd grown up with lived."
+Years later, she said it was a "terrible wrench" to leave Norfolk, "because that's where everybody who I'd grown up with lived."

 By this time, Lord Spencer was involved with Raine, Countess of Dartmouth, a relationship that did not endear her to Johnnie's children.
 They married in July 1976.

-In July 1979, she moved into a flat at 60 Coleherne Court, which was purchases by her mother for £50,000.
+In July 1979, she moved into a flat at 60 Coleherne Court, which her mother purchased for her for £50,000.
 (Frances bought each of her three daughters their first flats.)
 Not long after her marriage, Diana sold the flat for £100,000.

 Lord and Lady Spencer often welcomed the tourists, and sometimes even manned the cash register at the stately home's gift shop.